Chief Sealth’s Career Connected News 3/2/26

 Junior Naturalists assist a small group of campers in games and activities with the guidance of their Naturalist.

-Apply here for Summer of 2026!
+Apply for Junior Naturalist for Summer of 2026!

 Want to attend free hands-on workshops to learn medical skills, explore health sciences and interact with doctors?

-UW’s Doctor for a Day program is amazing. calendar of workshops to choose from.
-Sign up for their mailing list.
+UW’s Doctor for a Day program is amazing.

 Seattle Parks & Recreation Mentorship program will be held at various community centers throughout Seattle on Saturdays 10 a.m. – 5 p.m.